IFAKA/opd/README.md

-One page documentary
+One page documentary.

 Hello 192.168.1.1, i'm FAKA and this is your 127.0.0.1

 You are reading the documentary life of a guy who starts
-from the homeless in one of the most dangerous cities in
+homeless in one of the most dangerous cities in Argentina
-Argentina and now is trying to learn as much as he can in
+and now is trying to learn as much as he can in order to
-order to move from there to a better place.
+move from there to a better place.

 Resolutions for 2022 :: Blockchain Dev.
 Escape.
 Leverage